Mahmoudfahmy616572/shop_app/README.md

 # shop_app

-A new Flutter project.
+New Flutter project.

 ## Getting Started

+This is A Flutter online shop app using provider state management.
+This could be used a e-commerce app.
-This project is a starting point for a Flutter application.
+This is a Flutter Shopping app with Provider and Hive local storage for android and iOS.

 A few resources to get you started if this is your first Flutter project: